magipamies/Qgis_plugin/README.md

 BuscaRecursos is a QGis plugin to look for city amenities near a defined facility.
-Given an circular area defined by a facility (center) and a maximum distance (radius), plugin generates a points layer over OpenStreetMap map with all the target amenity instances found inside the area.
+Given a circular area defined by a facility (center) and a maximum distance (radius), plugin generates a points layer over OpenStreetMap map with all the target amenity instances found inside the area.